ednmolina/EdenMolina/index.md

 --->

 # About Me
 I graduated in 2018 from the Univeristy of California, Los Angeles with a B.S. in Physics.
 I have had experience working with large data sets, image processing, and machine learning.
 My research interests include artificial intelligence, scientific computing, and automation.
-Outside of school I am interested in photography and interesting places to eat food.
-Currently I am  a Data Science intern at a start up called Fulcrum Labs.
-My resume can be found [here](https://drive.google.com/open?id=1ysZnG0jA6OUchx_t-27Id9MCSAs_hmSn).
+Outside of school I am interested in photography and finding interesting places to eat.
+I am currently a Data Science intern at a start up called Fulcrum Labs.
+My CV be found [here](https://drive.google.com/open?id=1ysZnG0jA6OUchx_t-27Id9MCSAs_hmSn).

 # Experience
 ### NASA Jet Propulsion Laboratory